Career Definition for a Glass Blower

 Careers and Salaries

 Careers typically include teaching and artistic work, and salaries vary from the hobbyist to the master craftsman.
-Glassware for scientific settings is usually priced by the case, so there is no specific average salary, according to the American Scientific Glassblowers Society (www.asgs-glass.org).
-According to the U.S. Bureau of Labor Statistics (BLS, www.bls.gov), molders, shapers, and casters, except metal and plastic, and including glass blowers, earned a median annual wage of $29,300 in May 2012.
-Job growth for molders, shapers, and casters is projected to be 8% from 2010-2020, according to the BLS.
+Glassware for scientific settings is usually priced by the case, so there is no specific average salary, according to the American Scientific Glassblowers Society.
+According to the U.S. Bureau of Labor Statistics (BLS, www.bls.gov), molders, shapers, and casters, except metal and plastic, and including glass blowers, earned a median annual wage of $31,950 in May 2017.
+Job growth for molders, shapers, and casters is projected to be -2% (decline) from 2016-2026, according to the BLS.

 Alternative Career Options